jofl1/nn_basics/yolov3/yolov3_fromscratch/README.md

 The model was evaluated with confidence 0.2 and IOU threshold 0.45 using NMS.

+### How it works
+The model is based on the YOLOv3 architecture, which is a convolutional neural network (CNN) that is trained to detect objects in images.
+The model is trained on the Pascal VOC dataset, which is a dataset of images with annotated objects.
+The model is trained to predict the bounding box of each object, as well as the class of the object.

+The model is implemented in PyTorch, and the training script is written in Python.
+The training script uses the `torch.optim` library to optimize the model's parameters, and the `torch.nn` library to define the model's architecture.
+The training script also uses the `tqdm` library to display a progress bar during training.

+The model is trained for 100 epochs, and the learning rate is set to 1e-5.
+The weight decay is set to 1e-4.
+The model is trained on a single GPU, and the batch size is set to 32.
+The model is evaluated on the test set after each epoch, and the mean average precision (mAP) is calculated.
+The mAP is a measure of the model's accuracy, and it is calculated by taking the average of the average precision (AP) for each class.
+The AP is a measure of the model's precision and recall, and it is calculated by taking the area under the precision-recall curve.

 ### Things I'm unsure of
 From my understanding YOLOv3 labeled targets to include an anchor on each of the three different scales.
 This leads to a problem where we will have multiple predictions of the same object and I think the idea is that we rely more on NMS.
 The probability of an object in loss function should correspond to the IOU